mlfoundations/open_flamingo/open_flamingo/eval/README.md

 *This module is a work in progress!
 We will be updating this README as it develops.
 In the meantime, if you notice an issue, please file a Bug Report or Feature Request [here](https://github.com/mlfoundations/open_flamingo/issues/new/choose).*

-# Running the evaluation suite on OpenFlamingo
+# Running the evaluation suite on OpenFlamingo-9B

 The easiest way to run the evaluation suite is by using the script at `open_flamingo/open_flamingo/scripts/run_eval.sh`.